Complete and tractable machine-independent characterizations of second-order polytime: Introduction

 \subsection{Motivations}

 The class of second-order functions computable in polynomial time was introduced and studied by Mehlhorn~\cite{M76}, building on an earlier proposal by Constable~\cite{Cons73}.
-Kapron and Cook characterized this class using oracle Turing machines, giving it the name Basic Feasible Functionals ($\BFF$): \begin{definition}[\cite{KC91}] A functional F is in $\BFF$, if there are an oracle Turing machine $M$ and a second-order polynomial $P$ such that $M$ computes $F$ in time bounded by $P(\size{f},\size{x})$, for any oracle $f$ and any input $x$.

-{The size of an oracle $f$ is a first-order function defined by $\size{f}(n) = \max_{\size{y} \leq n}\size{f(y)}$.} \end{definition} The above characterization, that we take as a definition of $\BFF$, shows that functions in $\BFF$ correspond to functionals computed by oracle Turing machines running in polynomial time.
+Kapron and Cook characterized this class using oracle Turing machines, giving it the name Basic Feasible Functionals ($\BFF$): \begin{defi}[\cite{KC91}] Let the size of an oracle $f$ be the first-order function defined by $\size{f}(n) = \max_{\size{y} \leq n}\size{f(y)}$.
+A functional F is in $\BFF$, if there are an oracle Turing machine $M$ and a second-order polynomial $P$ such that $M$ computes $F$ in time bounded by $P(\size{f},\size{x})$, for any oracle $f$ and any input $x$. \end{defi} The above characterization, that we take as a definition of $\BFF$, shows that functions in $\BFF$ correspond to functionals computed by oracle Turing machines running in polynomial time.
 The polynomial time bound has a second-order nature since it takes a first-order function, the size of the oracle, as input.
 Since then, $\BFF$ was by consensus considered as the natural extension to second-order of the well-known class of (first-order) polynomial time computable functions, $\FP$.
 Notions of second-order polynomial time, while of intrinsic interest, have also been applied in a range of areas, including structural complexity theory~\cite{M76}, resource-bounded topology~\cite{Town90}, complexity of total search problems~\cite{BCEIP98}, feasible real analysis~\cite{KC12}, and verification~\cite{ACG12}.

 Starting with Cobham's seminal work~\cite{Cob65}, there have been several attempts to provide \emph{machine-independent} characterizations of complexity classes such as ($\Ptime$ and) $\FP$, that is, characterizations based on programming languages rather than on machines.
 Beyond the purely theoretical aspects, the practical interest of such characterizations is to be able to automatically guarantee that a program can be executed efficiently and in a secure environment.
 For these characterizations to hold, some restrictions are placed on a given programming language.
 They ensure that a program can be simulated by a Turing machine in polynomial time and, therefore, corresponds to a function in $\FP$.
 This property is called \emph{soundness}.
 Conversely, we would like any function in $\FP$ to be computable by a program satisfying the restrictions.
 This property is called extensional \emph{completeness}.
 For automation to be possible, it is necessary that the characterizations studied be \emph{tractable}; that is, decidable in polynomial time.
 Moreover, they should preferably not require a prior knowledge of the program complexity.
 One speaks then of \emph{implicit} characterization insofar as the programmer does not have to know an explicit bound on the complexity of the analyzed programs.